m-murray52/HolograPy/README.md

 ## Where to learn more about general curve fitting in Python?

 For a general introduction to curve fitting equations to data using Python, I suggest looking at this excellent [article](https://towardsdatascience.com/basic-curve-fitting-of-scientific-data-with-python-9592244a2509) by Naveen Venkatesan on Towards Data Science.
 There you will learn the basic principles and how to adapt the code to your specific equation and needs.
-Also take a look at the [official documentation](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.curve_fit.html) on the Scipy website, this is especially important if you wish to see how the code works 'under the hood' as it provides links to source code.
+Also take a look at the [official documentation](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.curve_fit.html) on the SciPy website, this is especially important if you wish to see how the code works 'under the hood' as it provides links to source code.